 Computer Color Matching (CCM) System:

-- In computer color matching, we have to first make an attempt to quantify colors by virtue of a unique reflectance pattern that each color exhibits and then match this unique pattern by a blend of various dyes.
+- In computer color matching system, we have to first make an attempt to quantify colors by virtue of a unique reflectance pattern that each color exhibits and then match this unique pattern by a blend of various dyes.

 - The blend that gives an identical reflectance pattern is an exact match for the desired color.